 Step 7: iMovie will automatically create video thumbnails after imported.

 If you're failed to import your camcorder video for editing, ensure it's supported by your video editing software.
 If not, convert camcorder video to the supported format with a camcorder video converter.
-Here I take iSkysoft Video Converter for Mac to show you how to convert camcorder video to iMovie compatible format in 3 steps.
+Now with iSkysoft Video Converter for Mac, you can easily convert camcorder video to iMovie within 3 steps.

 iMovie will detect whether a camcorder is connected.
 When you have your camcorder connected with a cable, but is prompted "No Camera Attached", ensure your camera is powered on and re-connect your camcorder to your computer properly via a FireWire or USB cable.
 Also make sure your camcorder is set to VCR, VTR, or Play mode.
 Also click the Connection Help button for more suggestions.